mmyytt2000/mmyytt2000.github.io/index.md

 ## Latest News

+**Sep.
+2022** &emsp; One paper was published online by CAAI Trans Intell Techno.

 **July 2022** &emsp; One AI-aided diagnosis patent for cervical cancer was granted.

 **May  2022** &emsp; Two mater students defended their theses.
 Congratulations!

-**Apr.
-2022** &emsp; One deep learning-based service recommendation patent was granted.

 ## Short Biography

-Yutao Ma ([马于涛](http://cs.whu.edu.cn/teacherinfo.aspx?id=206)) is an Associate Professor in the [School of Computer Science](http://cs.whu.edu.cn/) at [Wuhan University](http://www.whu.edu.cn/).
-He is a member of the [Software Service Engineering and Application Laboratory](https://ssea-lab.github.io/) and is currently a deputy director of the Institute of Intelligentized Software and Services in the School of Computer Science.
-He obtained a Ph.D. degree in Computer Science from Wuhan University in 2007.
-Dr. Ma was a postdoctoral researcher with Prof. [Deyi Li](http://www.cae.cn/cae/html/main/colys/00679747.html) in the Institute of China Electronic System Engineering Corporation and has been a short-term visiting scholar in the [Department of Electrical and Computer Engineering](https://engineering.lehigh.edu/ece) at [Lehigh University](https://www1.lehigh.edu/home).
-In 2016, he began to lead a scientific and technological innovation team in Hubei Province.
-Besides, he has been selected for the Wuhan Yellow Crane Talent Programme and the Wuhan Youth ChengGuang Programme of Science and Technology.
-His research interest is developing and maintaining intelligent software services, including service-based system development using artificial intelligence techniques, mining software repositories, and domain-specific application and practice (especially in biomedical imaging and computer-aided diagnosis).
+Yutao Ma is a Professor in the [School of Computer Science](http://cs.ccnu.edu.cn/) at [Central China Normal University](http://www.ccnu.edu.cn/).
+Dr. Ma was previously an Associate Professor in the [School of Computer Science](http://cs.whu.edu.cn/) at [Wuhan University](http://www.whu.edu.cn/) and the deputy director of the Institute of Intelligentized Software and Services in Wuhan University's School of Computer Science.
+He is a member of the [Software Service Engineering and Application Laboratory](https://ssea-lab.github.io/).
+In 2007, Dr. Ma received his Ph.D. degree in Computer Science from Wuhan University.
+He worked as a postdoctoral researcher with Prof. [Deyi Li](http://www.cae.cn/cae/html/main/colys/00679747.html) in the Institute of China Electronic System Engineering Corporation and as a short-term visiting scholar in the [Department of Electrical and Computer Engineering](https://engineering.lehigh.edu/ece) at [Lehigh University](https://www1.lehigh.edu/home).
+In 2016, he began leading a scientific and technical innovation team in Hubei Province.
+Besides, he has also been selected for the Wuhan Yellow Crane Talent Programme and the Wuhan Youth ChengGuang Programme of Science and Technology.
+His research interests include the development and maintenance of intelligent software services, such as service-based system development using artificial intelligence approaches, software repository mining, and domain-specific application and practice (especially in biomedical imaging and computer-aided diagnosis).

 ## Education and Work Experience

+- 2022/09 ~ present, Professor, School of Computer Science, Central China Normal University
-- 2010/12 ~ present, Associate Professor, School of Computer Science, Wuhan University
+- 2010/12 ~ 2022/08, Associate Professor, School of Computer Science, Wuhan University
 - 2012/07 ~ 2012/09, Visiting Scholar, Department of Electrical and Computer Engineering, Lehigh University
 - 2009/06 ~ 2012/03, Postdoc Fellow, Institute of China Electronic System Engineering Corporation, Supervisor: Prof. Deyi Li
 - 2007/12 ~ 2010/11, Lecturer, State Key Laboratory of Software Engineering, Wuhan University